 Doylestown Township is lucky to have so many resident volunteers staffing our Boards and Commissions.
-If you are interested in serving on one of our Boards and Commissions please send a letter of interest and resume to firstname.lastname@example.org .
-Positions are open on the following committees for 2017:
+If you are interested in serving on one of our Boards and Commissions for 2018 please send a letter of interest and resume to firstname.lastname@example.org .

 |Friends of Kids Castle||3|

 All meetings are open to the public.
 Please view the Meeting and Event calendar for the current month’s schedule, or to read committee minutes or agendas.
 Unless otherwise specified, please direct correspondence to: (Member’s Name), (Board or Commission) c/o Stephanie Mason, Township Manager 425 Wells Road Doylestown, PA 18901

 The Agricultural Security Advisory Council considers applications for open space donations and conservation easements.
 Meeting dates are established upon individual application received.
 Members are appointed by the Board of Supervisors to a one year term.